-A study evaluating an IV push administration of Trogarzo® is currently being conducted by TaiMed.
-Enrollment in this study is now complete and TaiMed expects to complete the trial in the third quarter of 2021.
-The study is evaluating the drug levels of Trogarzo using the IV push administration versus the approved IV infusion method of administration.
-The IV study is being conducted and funded by TaiMed.
-Theratechnologies and TaiMed are also planning to evaluate an IM method of administration for Trogarzo®.
-The study will be conducted and funded by Theratechnologies.
-Under the terms of the TaiMed Agreement, we are entitled to commercialize the new methods of administration of Trogarzo® if, and when, approved.
+The evaluation of an IV push administration of Trogarzo[®] for the treatment of HIV-1 infection in the TMB-302 study was completed in July 2021.
+The study evaluated the drug levels of Trogarzo using the IV push administration versus the approved IV infusion method of administration.
+An sBLA is expected to be filed with the FDA in the fourth quarter of 2021.
+The study was conducted and funded by the Company's partner, TaiMed Biologics, Inc. (TaiMed).

+Theratechnologies and TaiMed are also planning to evaluate an IM method of administration for Trogarzo[®] within the TMB-302 study and a protocol amendment has been submitted to the FDA.
+The study will be conducted and funded by Theratechnologies with support from TaiMed.
+Under the terms of the TaiMed Agreement, we are entitled to commercialize the new methods of administration of Trogarzo[®] if, and when, approved.

-In connection with the September 2019 approval of Trogarzo® in Europe, the EMA has requested a post-authorization efficacy study (Registry) to be conducted to evaluate the long-term efficacy and durability of Trogarzo® in combination with other antiretrovirals.
+In connection with the September 2019 approval of Trogarzo[®] in Europe, the EMA has requested a post-authorization efficacy study (Registry) to be conducted to evaluate the long-term efficacy and durability of Trogarzo[®] in combination with other ARVs.
 The enrollment of patients in this study is expected to begin in late 2021.
-The Company is also required to conduct a pediatric investigation plan (PIP) to evaluate Trogarzo® in children aged 6 to <18 years old.
+The Company is also required to conduct a pediatric investigation plan (PIP) to evaluate Trogarzo[®] in children aged 6 to <18 years old.
 The PIP will be comprised of two studies with the first study expected to begin in the second half of 2021.